People

 Professor Mark Considine

-Professor Mark Considine is Professor of Political Science and Provost of the University of Melbourne.
+Professor Mark Considine is Professor of Political Science at the University of Melbourne.
 He is one of Australia’s most respected political scientists, with a career spanning both academic research and applied policy work for government and civil society organisations.
 He and his collaborators have won numerous major international research prizes, including the Marshall Dimmock Award (2000) and the Jan Kooiman Award (2013), for their comparative work on the contracting of employment services and the governance of welfare-to-work program delivery.

 Mark has been an advisor to the OECD Local Economic and Employment Development Program, and has worked with state and federal governments in the design of social services and strategies for place-based innovation.
 He assisted the Brumby Government with its review of employment programs and was seconded by the Gillard Government to the departmental Working Group to review the jobactive Star Ratings system.
 He was later appointed to chair the federal Working Groups charged with developing a quality measure for rating job agencies.